What does Camellia mean?

 Camellia is a somewhat prominent first name for women (#3989 out of 4276, Top 93%) but an uncommon last name for all people.
 (2000 U.S. Census)

+Camilla (#364 last year), Camille (#250) and Kamille are the popular alternative forms of Camellia (#unlisted) appearing in the Top 1000.
+Adoption of these girl names was at its most widespread in 2014 (usage of 0.462%).
+Camilla (#364) and Camille (#250) are two of the more contemporarily stylish names for newborns in this compilation, with both names undergoing a resurgence in usage.
 Below is a graphed analysis of the popularity of Camellia and related names.
-Camilla (#364 last year), Camille (#250) and Kamille are the popular alternative forms of Camellia (#unlisted).
-Adoption of this girl name is at its most widespread today.
-Camilla (#364) and Camille (#250) are two of the more contemporarily stylish names for newborns in this compilation, with both names undergoing a resurgence in usage.
-(Top 1000 Baby Names Statistics, 2014)
+(2014 Birth Statistics)